By Pradeep Pandey · Co-Founder · 26 min read · Updated

 - Excel-based roster upload means the transition from Aladtec does not require IT involvement

-- Texas overtime compliance (FLSA 8-and-80 rule) and CMS CAH requirements are built in as defaults
+- Texas overtime compliance (FLSA overtime thresholds) and CMS CAH requirements are built in as defaults

 Key limitations: